A boosted second-order convex splitting algorithm based on gradient flows: The global convergence for the second-order convex splitting scheme

-which implies \rm{(ii)}. \end{proof} With Proposition \ref{prop:descent}, we can get the feasibility of the line search with the following lemma. \begin{lemma} Let $\{(y^n, \lambda_n, d^n)\}_n$ be generated by Algorithm \ref{alg:cap} with $\hat u^n=u^n$.
+With the Proposition \ref{prop:descent_2}, we can establish the feasibility of the line search with the following lemma. \begin{lemma} Let $\{(y^n, \lambda_n, d^n)\}_n$ be generated by Algorithm \ref{alg:cap} with $\hat u^n=u^n$ and line search criterion \eqref{ineq:MS_LS_rule}.
 There exist a small positive parameter $\alpha$ and a positive line search step $\lambda_n $ such that

 \end{lemma} \begin{proof} If $d^n = 0$, there is nothing to prove.
 Otherwise, applying the mean value theorem to $ E^n(y^n + \lambda d^n)$ regarding $\lambda$, there is some $t_{\lambda}\in (0,1)$ such that